sathishgnanaprakasam/problem-solving/readme.md

 Input: "mamad"
 Output: 3
 Explanation: The minimum number of adjacent swaps required to make the string "mamad" a palindrome is 3.
 The string can be converted to "madam" by swapping the characters at indices 1 and 3, 2 and 3, and 3 and 4.

+### Searching Algorithms

+1. Given an array of 0's and 1's sorted in descending order, find the number of ones using linear search.
+2. Given an array of 0's and 1's sorted in descending order, find the number of ones using binary search.

+Problem: Given an array of 0's and 1's sorted in descending order, find the number of ones using linear search.

+Example:

+Input: [1, 1, 1, 1, 0, 0, 0]
+Output: 4

+Input: [1, 1, 0, 0, 0]
+Output: 2

+Input: [1, 1, 1, 1, 1]
+Output: 5

+Input: [0, 0, 0, 0, 0]
+Output: 0